coruscateor/act_rs/README.md

 You create a state struct that contains the state of your actor.

-This state struct should implement either ActorState or ActorStateAsync depending on whether or not you want the actor to be async compatible or ActorStateFlow, ActorStateFlowAsync, ActorStateFlexible etc if you want another way to indicate whether or not the actor should proceed.
+This state struct should implement either ActorState or ActorStateAsync depending on whether or not you want the actor to be async compatible.

 Finally pass the state into the actor spawn method and there you have your actor, which basically runs until its run method returns false or equivalent.